dfkaye/where.js/README.md

 In addition, not all *browsers* handle the test lifecycle the same way.
 This was not a surprise so much as annoyance.
 For example, in the QUnit suite, IE, Chrome and Opera report two failures whereas Firefox reports only one.
-However, these failures are expected so we really want to see NO failures.
+However, these failures are expected so we really want to see NO failures because we're trying to intercept them before QUnit sends them to the reporter.
 QUnit also reported the failures *first* in the console, regardless of their occurrence in the test suite.
 (That could be a side-effect of using qunit-tap, however.)